Daveiano/weewx-wdc/readme.md

 - Day, week, month, year and all-time pages
 - Archive and NOAA Reports
 - Almanac
-- Translated for DE, EN, IT and NL
+- Translated for DE, EN, IT, NL and FI
 - Tabular representation with Carbon Data Tables
 - Climatological days
 - Calendar charts for rain days and average day temperature